cysouw/diathesis/text/c03_prepositions.md

 ::: ex
 a.
 Er trinkt seine Freunde unter den Tisch.
 b.
 Er spielt den Gegner an die Wand.
+c.
+Ich schlafe ein Loch in den Tag.
 :::

-### [ NA– | NAL ] Transitive location-as-result {#sec:prepositions-transitive-location-as-result}
+### [ NA– | NAL ] Transitive forced movement {#sec:prepositions-transitive-location-as-result}

 Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs [@next a] alternate with a location as result [@next b,c].
 There is a slightly different construction with a dative after the preposition *an* [@next d].
 In this example the prepositional phrase simply expresses the location in which the action is taking place [@next e], so there is no valency alternation.

 ::: ex
 a.
 Ich befehle eine Armee.
 b.
-Ich befehle dich an die Front.
+Ich befehle die Armee an die Front.
 c.
-Ich befehle dich, und das Resultat ist: du bist an der Front.
+Ich befehle, und das Resultat ist: die Armee ist an der Front.
 d.
-Ich befehle dich an der Front.
+Ich befehle die Armee an der Front.
 e.
-Ich befehle dich während ich an der Front bin.
+Ich befehle die Armee, während ich an der Front bin.
 :::

 **Attested Verbs**